vaadin/flow/flow-polymer2lit/README.md

 ./gradlew vaadinConvertPolymer
 ```

-If your project is using an older Flow version < 24.0, use the full Maven goal instead:
+To convert a project that is based on Vaadin < 24, use the full Maven goal:

 ```bash
 mvn com.vaadin:vaadin-maven-plugin:24.0-SNAPSHOT:convert-polymer
 ```

-Or, in the case of Gradle, add the following to `build.gradle`:
+Or, in the case of using Gradle, add the following to `build.gradle`:

 ```gradle
 buildscript {